Omaha Target shooting: Police detail timeline of events

 Meanwhile, other law enforcement at the scene were searching for any additional shooters and possible victims as they made their way through the store, police said.

-Omaha Police identified the shooting suspect as Joseph Jones, 32, of Omaha.
-Jones had purchased the semi-automatic rifle at Cabela’s four days before walking into the Target store near 180th Street and West Center Road with it on Tuesday.
+According to authorities, Jones purchased the semi-automatic rifle at Cabela’s four days before walking into the Target store with it on Tuesday.
 Police said he was armed with an AR-15-style rifle and 13 loaded magazines when he entered the store.

 Police said Friday that investigators are still trying to determine the motives behind Jones’ actions on Tuesday.